 Quality of Service (QoS) is a method to prioritize network traffic going through a router to provide acceptable service to most users.
 Administrators put QoS in place to address audio quality issues.

 VoIP is susceptible to network congestion, resulting in echoes, lag, and dropped calls.
 VoIP relies on data packets arriving at their destination and in the correct order.
 High latency and jitter can cause glaring problems with Voice over IP phone calls.

-By default, routers handle data packets following a First In First Out (FIFO) order.
+Routers handle data packets by default following a First In First Out (FIFO) order.
 This can create queuing issues across your network when bandwidth use is high.
 QoS solves this by dedicating network resources based on the type of traffic and device.

-It can be unfamiliar to set up QoS for IP telephony the first time.
+Setting up QoS for IP telephony for the first time can be unfamiliar.
 Once done, you’ll enjoy better voice quality without adjusting the available bandwidth.

 - Sales demos and webinars

 - Customer support

 All these conversations are essential.
 But when customers perceive your calls as choppy or if they’re dropped, your online reputation suffers.

 While we’ve all been annoyed by these issues, knowing how to fix them starts with learning how VoIP works.
 And that begins with reducing network congestion.
 Setting up QoS improves the call quality for everyone on your Local Area Network (LAN).